onehashai/onehash-connect/templates/zerver/integrations/svn.md

-It is easy to send Zulips on SVN commits, by configuring a post-commit hook.
+It is easy to send Connect on SVN commits, by configuring a post-commit hook.
 To do this:

 1. {!create-stream.md!}